-The minimum plume length should be calculated to ensure that the air inlet and exhaust have a minimum distance of 500mm between them ( $\rightarrow$ figure 19).
+The minimum plume length is 500mm to ensure that the air inlet and exhaust have a minimum distance of 500mm between them.
 The plume management can be in any configuration, within the parameters of the plume management installation instructions, as long as it does not terminate inside the shaded area.